 Wake Forest Lions holds biannual food drives at Wake Forest Walmart for Tri Area Ministry Food Pantry

-Wake Forest Lions Club participated in the LCI Peace Poster Contest.
-We had 2 students enter posters in the District 31S contest
+Wake Forest Lions Club has participated in the LCI Peace Poster Contest.
+We had 2 students enter posters in the District 31S contest in past years.

 I